moghasnain/moghasnain/README.md

 - 👋 Hi, I’m @moghasnain
 - 👀 I’m interested in competitive programming
 - 🌱 I’m currently learning ...
-DSaA with c and C++
+C++  and DSA with c
 - 📫 How to reach me moghasnain1@gmail.com

 <!---